 Identifying scholarly articles involves analysis of the article's content.
-The chart below is meant to help you in this process; any one criteria by itself may not indicate that an article is scholarly.
-For example, a 30 page photo spread about stars at the Academy Awards may not be scholarly.
+The chart below is meant to help you in this process; however, any one criteria by itself may not indicate that an article is scholarly.
+For example, a 30 page photo spread in People about stars at the Academy Awards is not scholarly, even though it is long.

 Still can't tell the difference?
 These resources can help:

 Ulrichsweb (periodicals directory) -- look up a journal's name, and look for the row called "Content type" -- it should say Academic/Scholarly, Trade, or Consumer (popular).